SikandAlex/CoronavirusNews_SentimentAnalysis/README.md

 # COVID-19 News Sentiment Analysis
 Jupyter Notebook that uses NLP to explore Coronavirus news across different media platforms (Fox News vs. CNN)

+# WARNING: The API has a limit on the number of articles and date/range so the data will change rapidly

 # Interesting questions to explore?

-## What is the distribution of positive, negative, and neutral articles on each media platform?

 ## What are the most common words associated with positive and negative articles on each media platform?